What We Do:

-Mint House Trustees
+Mint House Trustees:

 In her work as a chaplain Myra is committed to promoting restorative practices as a means of transforming institutional culture and resolving conflict.
 Current research involves interviewing offenders, victims and facilitators on the meaning and place of forgiveness (if any) in RJ conferences

-Uses her experience of strategy and business development to help us shape our plans and turn them into action.
+Rosie uses her experience of strategy and business development to help us shape our plans and turn them into action.
 Whilst the laptop rests, Rosie takes to the garden to unwind and potter - otherwise you can find her poring over Mourinho's latest transfer deals.

-Worked in Probation for many years and introduced restorative justice to enable those who had caused harm, and those who had suffered harm to be able to move forward.
+Geoff worked in Probation for many years and introduced restorative justice to enable those who had caused harm, and those who had suffered harm to be able to move forward.
 Geoff now works with the Mint House to make restorative justice more available to those who may find it helpful.

-Kathryn is an experienced practitioner with over 18 years' experience of working within Criminal Justice organisations.
+Kathryn is an experienced practitioner with over 18 years' experience of working within criminal justice organisations.
 She currently works for SAFE!
 Support for Young People Affected by Crime and will be completing her doctoral studies focusing on the experiences of young witnesses in Court.
 When she isn't working Kathryn loves traveling and is a keen gym goer!

-Has worked in the field of restorative justice for 16 years with the Youth Justice Service.
+Pete has worked in the field of restorative justice for 16 years with the Youth Justice Service.
 He is passionate about the benefits that restorative justice can bring to individuals and communities, and delighted to support the Mint House in its vision that restorative justice should be available to everyone where there is conflict.

-Mint House Friends and Supporters
+Mint House Friends and Supporters:

-Provides restorative justice throughout the Thames Valley.
+Angie provides restorative justice throughout the Thames Valley.
 She's had a lifelong interest in justice and resolution.
 Prior to this she worked for 12 years as a documentary film maker for the BBC covering human rights issues around the world.